 To Peel or Not to Peel

 I have witnessed heated debates over this issue.
-Some people call potatoes mashed with the peels still on "smashed" potatoes.
+For example, some people call potatoes mashed with the peels still on "smashed" potatoes.
 The smashed camp will usually say something about the texture variation being appealing.

 I can see both sides of the issue, but I refuse to take sides.
-Each has their place.
-To me, it depends on personal taste and also, what else I'm serving.
-Smashed potatoes are a little more rustic, and smooth mashed potatoes are a bit more refined.
+Each has its place.
+To me, it depends on personal taste and also what else I'm serving.
+For example, smashed potatoes are a little more rustic, and smooth mashed potatoes are a bit more refined.

-When I was growing up, my dad used to grow potatoes in our back yard, and I really came to appreciate freshly harvested home-grown new potatoes mashed with their skins on.
-In my book, there's really nothing better.
+When I was growing up, my dad grew potatoes in our backyard, and I came to appreciate freshly harvested, home-grown new potatoes mashed with their skins on.
+In my book, there's nothing better.
 But that doesn't mean that I always leave the skins on.

 The thick skins were too much of a contrast to the creamy potatoes.
 And, whether or not you choose to leave the skins on, always wash your potatoes well and cut out any eyes.

-Cooking them with the Skins in the pot, but not on the potato
+Cooking them with the skins in the pot, but not on the potato

-Maybe it was just the writer's family tradition, but it seems to me that maybe some of the flavor and nutrients in the skins leach into the water and then are drawn into the potatoes during the cooking process.
-Maybe this technique offers the best of both worlds.
+Maybe it was just the writer's family tradition, but it seems that some of the flavor and nutrients in the skins leach into the water and then are drawn into the potatoes during the cooking process.
+So maybe this technique offers the best of both worlds.

 How to Boil a Potato for Mashing

 So, when that email came into my inbox, my first thought was, "well, who wants to cook in water that has been sitting around in a hot water tank?"
-I didn't think it was the best, or even correct, answer, though, so I asked a chef friend, David Nelson.
+I didn't think it was the best, or even correct, answer, so I asked a chef friend, David Nelson.

 He found out from The Meat and Potatoes Cookbook to use cold water, but they didn't offer a reason.
-Now he was intrigued and posted the question on a chef cooking forum.
+So now he was intrigued and posted the question on a chef cooking forum.

-- Starting the potatoes in cold water allows for more even cooking as the temperature of the potatoes rises slowly.
+Starting the potatoes in cold water allows for more even cooking as the temperature of the potatoes rises slowly.

 What Tool to Use to Mash Potatoes

-Like the answer to most questions about cooking, the right tool for the job depends on your personal taste.
+Like the answer to most questions about cooking, the right tool for the job depends on your taste.
 If you like very light and fluffy mashed potatoes with no lumps, there's a tool for that.
-If you like mashed potatoes with some texture, well, there's a tool for that, too.
+If you like mashed potatoes with some texture, there's a tool for that, too.

 First, the list of approved tools for the job:

-- a stainless steel masher whose mashing surface looks kind of like a miniature manhole cover–solid stainless steel with holes for mashing punched out.
+- A stainless steel masher whose mashing surface looks kind of like a miniature manhole cover--solid stainless steel with holes for mashing punched out.